Clausen

 Keep high-acid content newsprint clippings out of books.
 Acid migrates from the newsprint to the surrounding paper, causing stains and deterioration.
 This applies to any acidic paper.
 An alternative would be placing articles in a baggy or zip-lock bag, if you absolutely need to keep them with the book.

-up, with support on both sides.
-Don’t jam them into the shelf, and don’t
+books standing up, with support on both sides.
+Don’t jam them into the shelf,

 Don’t stack your books one on top of the other.
 It won’t be long before the volumes on the bottom of the stack develop “cocked” or slanted spines.